transcending1/Review/admin/subpage/modules/module_doc/Neutral Network Regression.md

 ### 8.learning_rate
-+ Description

-Learning rate schedule for weight updates. - 'constant' is a constant learning rate given by 'learning_rate_init'. - 'invscaling ' gradually decreases the learning rate at each time step 't' using an inverse scaling expo nent of 'power_t'. effective_learning_rat e = learning_rate_init / pow(t, power_t) - 'adaptive' keeps the learning rate constant to 'learning_rate_init' as long as training los s keeps decreasing.
-Each time two consecu tive epochs fail to decrease training loss by at least tol, or fail to increase validation score by at least tol if 'early_stopping' is on, the current learning rate is divided by 5.
-Only used when ``solver='sgd'``.
+"Learning rate schedule for weight updates.        -\n              'constant' is a constant learning rate given by  \n                     'learning_rate_init'.        - 'invscaling\n             ' gradually decreases the learning rate at each   \n                    time step 't' using an inverse scaling expo\n             nent of 'power_t'.          effective_learning_rat\n             e = learning_rate_init / pow(t, power_t)        - \n             'adaptive' keeps the learning rate constant to    \n                   'learning_rate_init' as long as training los\n             s keeps decreasing.
+Each time two consecu\n             tive epochs fail to decrease training loss by at  \n                     least tol, or fail to increase validation \n             score by at least tol if          'early_stopping'\n              is on, the current learning rate is divided by 5.\n                     Only used when ``solver='sgd'``."

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |